The SMS Marketer’s Guide to Conversational Commerce 2.0

 Free Starbucks gift cards (!!!) from Blume

-And here’s the thing — both of these messages didn’t include a link.
+And here’s the thing — neither of these messages included a link.
 That’s right — sometimes companies send SMS marketing without a clear intent or call to action.

 But if you do include a link, chances are you want to be able to measure how many people click on it.